 - 6.8.1.
-In accordance with clauses 6.7.6 and 6.7.7, a Framework will be utilised in the first instance, if considered to be commercially suitable, ahead of undertaking any other EU procurement procedure.
-When procuring goods or services, NOPCC and the Force will ensure that it complies with EU procurement law and the UK's implementing Regulations to the extent that these are applicable to the services being procured. - 6.8.2.
-When letting contracts above the EU threshold, the Public Contracts Regulations 2015 must be followed and adhered to by the Procurement Advisor.
-When undertaking procurement in accordance with EU Procurement Directives, there are different types of procurement procedures that can be selected such as the Open Procedure and Restricted Procedures.
+In accordance with clauses 6.7.6 and 6.7.7 a Framework will be utilised in the first instance, if considered to be commercially suitable, ahead of undertaking any other EU procurement procedure. - 6.8.2.
+When letting contracts above the EU threshold, the Public Contracts Regulations 2006 must be followed and adhered to by the Procurement Advisor.
+When undertaking a procurement in accordance with EU Procurement Directives there are different types of procurement procedures that can be selected such as the Open Procedure and Restricted Procedures.
 In addition it is open to undertake a Negotiated Procedure or Competitive Dialogue.
 Competitive Dialogue may be used and is permitted under EU Legislation within strict guidelines.
 Negotiated Procedure or Competitive Dialogue are suitable in exceptionally complex procurements, e.g. Private Finance Initiative (PFI) and are only to be undertaken after approvals have been granted based on tests being satisfied.
 Whichever, of these routes is utilised will depend on the type and complexity of the procurement and will be agreed between the Procurement Officer and the Procurement Advisor as part of the strategy for that particular project. - 6.8.3.
 Concerning all EU procurement the EU Directives require that consideration is given to "aggregation of demand" and that this is calculated as the total estimated annual expenditure multiplied by the total number of years for which a contract would be in place, including any extension options.
 If the value derived is over the EU threshold for the goods, service or works, then an EU Tender must be conducted.
 The EU Directives are clear that deliberate attempts to reduce, avoid or misrepresent the total value of the contract are a breach of the legislation. - 6.8.4.
 The timescales for tendering under the EU Directives are prescriptive and may generally be longer than a non EU Tender.
 Failure to leave sufficient time to complete the tendering process is legislatively not an acceptable reason for avoidance of the regulations. - 6.8.5.
 A project team will be assembled to undertake the project and will involve all the relevant stakeholders for that type of procurement.
-This will usually include the Chief Executive and/or Procurement Partner, PCC CFO, Finance, Legal and other relevant representatives.
+This will usually include the Chief Executive and/or Procurement Officer, PCC CFO, Procurement Advisor and other relevant representatives.

-7. PROCUREMENT PROCESS
+7. Procurement Process